-When planning a trip, what we mostly have in mind are the itinerary, budget, and the checklist of things to bring.
+Whether it is a month-long backpacking tour in Europe or a 12-day trip in Japan, what we mostly have in mind when planning a trip are the itinerary, budget, and the checklist of things to bring.
 However, what most people usually overlook is preparing for possible injuries and untoward incidents while traveling.
 It may seem like a bit of a buzzkill to think about accidents while planning a trip, but it doesn’t hurt to be prepared.

 Below are some of the most common injuries while traveling: